dotnet/docs/docs/core/extensions/configuration-providers.md

 The preceding code:

-- Clears all existing configuration providers that were added by default in the <xref:Microsoft.Extensions.Hosting.Host.CreateDefaultBuilder(System.String[])> method.
+- Clears all existing configuration providers that were added by default in the <xref:Microsoft.Extensions.Hosting.Host.CreateApplicationBuilder(System.String[])> method.
 - Configures the JSON configuration provider to load the *appsettings.json* and  *appsettings*.`Environment`.*json* files with the following options:
   - `optional: true`: The file is optional.
   - `reloadOnChange: true`: The file is reloaded when changes are saved.